bhoriuchi/bookshelf-factory/README.md

 <br>

-the view takes the name of the view as its argument.
+the view takes the name of the view as its argument or a list of properties.
 If no arguments are specified, all properties will be returned

-##### Example
+##### Example using view name
 ```js
 // using the schema from Basic Example